karlkras/jpa-basic/README.md

                         <xa-datasource-class>com.mysql.cj.jdbc.MysqlXADataSource</xa-datasource-class>
                     </driver>
      ```
-        NOTE: if using v5 of the connector, the xa-datasource-class value will have a different classpath.
+        NOTE: if using v5 of the connector, the xa-datasource-class value will have a different classpath:
+        com.mysql.jdbc.jdbc2.optional.MysqlXADataSource

    4. Start wildfly with standalone.bat from command line -
    `$> [wildfly-home]\bin\standalone.bat`